dinamain/dinamain/README.md

 I don't just write code — I build systems that work in production.

-4 solo-built, fully deployed platforms · Django · FastAPI · React · LangGraph · LangChain · RAG · Docker
+5 solo-built, fully deployed platforms · Django · FastAPI · React · LangGraph · LangChain · RAG · Docker

 - 🔧 Found and fixed a real scoping bug in DRF's `ScopedRateThrottle` by reading framework source code
 - 🧠 Resolved an OOM crash on Render free tier — switched PyTorch embeddings (2GB) to FastEmbed ONNX (130MB)
 - 🐛 Debugged a Windows SQLite file lock in ChromaDB — shared vectorstore instance at FastAPI startup fixed it
 - 🤖 Diagnosed a Groq-specific failure where the model wrapped valid tool calls in malformed XML tags — built a direct recovery step instead of relying on retries
+- ☁️ Debugged three separate AWS Lambda filesystem/dependency failures (read-only filesystem, outdated system sqlite3) to deploy a containerized MCP server — root-caused each one from raw CloudWatch tracebacks

 ## Featured projects